Ecom Express raises Rs 146cr fresh investment from CDC Group

-New Delhi, March 9 (IANS) CDC Group, the UK government's development finance institution and impact investor in South Asia and Africa, on Tuesday said that it has closed a $20 million (about Rs 146 crore) investment round in Ecom Express, a leading tech-enabled end-to-end logistics solutions provider to the Indian e-commerce industry.
+New Delhi: CDC Group, the UK government's development finance institution and impact investor in South Asia and Africa, on Tuesday said that it has closed a $20 million (about Rs 146 crore) investment round in Ecom Express, a leading tech-enabled end-to-end logistics solutions provider to the Indian e-commerce industry.

 This will be CDC's second round of investment in Ecom Express after its initial investment in December 2019.